hdShang/arxiv-daily/docs/cs-RO/2025-12-22/papers/251219562v1-realm-a-real-to-sim-validated-benchmark-for-generalization-in-roboti.md

 ---
 layout: default
-title: REALM: A Real-to-Sim Validated Benchmark for Generalization in Robotic Manipulation
+title: "REALM: A Real-to-Sim Validated Benchmark for Generalization in Robotic Manipulation"
 ---

 # REALM: A Real-to-Sim Validated Benchmark for Generalization in Robotic Manipulation